Post-COVID Condition/ Post-COVID-vaccination syndrome

 A case of a systemic reaction, characterized by predominant neurological (electroencephalography and MRI findings) and skin manifestations (tinea inguinalis and tinea capitis) that occurred following the third dose of the mRNA-1273 vaccine,

-Individuals diagnosed with neurological post-acute COVID syndrome were found to have a distinct immunological signature and specific immune response to SARS-CoV-2 nucleocapsid protein
+Individuals with neuro-post-COVID and poorer cognitive performance were found to have a distinct immunological signature and a higher titer of IgG antibodies specific for SARS-CoV-2 nucleocapsid protein

 Individuals with neuro-PASC had a distinct pattern of T cell activation and specific immune responses against the SARS-CoV-2 nucleocapsid (N) protein.

-Transcranial magnetic stimulation demonstrated abnormal GABA-ergic and glutamatergic regulation of the motor cortex excitability in individuals with post-COVID syndrome and cognitive deficits
+In patients with long COVID syndrome and cognitive deterioration, transcranial magnetic stimulation demonstrated abnormal GABAergic and glutamatergic regulation of the motor cortex excitability

 Patients diagnosed with long COVID syndrome and cognitive deterioration had significantly reduced long-interval intracortical inhibition that depends on slow inhibitory post-synaptic potentials mediated through GABA receptors and an abnormal pattern of intracortical facilitation, which is associated with glutamatergic excitatory signaling.